 Programme planning becomes a little more difficult when one considers that Matthew has lectured on pretty well all the major composers there are.
 There are of course gaps and with the passing of time there is no reason why Matthew should not return to subjects he has dealt with more than ten years previously.
 After all, we listen to favourite composers and favourite works over and over again in the concert halls.
 Just take a look at Past Times in our Menu to see some of the many subjects he has covered.

-Starting 8th January 2018 – a ten week course.
+Starting 16 September 2019 – a ten week course.

 at Blackheath Halls BUT watch out.
 Due to circumstances we will be holding two of the lectures at CHARLTON HOUSE